riraccuia/pig/README.md

 mqtt_broker_address = "ssl://mqtt-broker:8883"
 ```

+### Allowed ICE Protocols

+The following protocols are currently supported for ICE candidate generation:
+- QUIC
+- WebSocket
+- DTLS

+Therefore legal values are: `quic`, `ws`, `dtls`.

+These can be specified in the `-proto` flag or in the `ice.protos` block in the configuration file.

+### Candidate Pair Negotiation

+pig's ICE component implements RFC 8445 principles:

+1. **Candidate Generation**: Both peers generate host candidates (local addresses) and server reflexive candidates (public addresses via STUN)
+2. **Candidate Exchange**: Candidates are exchanged through MQTT signaling with optional encryption
+3. **Candidate Pair Formation**: The system forms candidate pairs by matching local and remote candidates
+4. **Connectivity Checks**: STUN binding requests are sent to test connectivity between candidate pairs
+5. **Candidate Selection**: The first successful connectivity check results in a nominated candidate pair
+6. **Connection Establishment**: The tunnel is established using the nominated candidate pair

+### STUN Connectivity Checks (RFC 8445 Sections 7.2, 7.3)

+pig implements comprehensive STUN security features:

+- **Message Integrity**: All STUN binding requests and responses include MESSAGE-INTEGRITY attributes
+- **Credential Validation**: Each peer validates the other's credentials before accepting binding requests
+- **Error Handling**: Proper STUN error responses (401 Unauthorized) for authentication failures
+- **Fingerprint Verification**: All STUN messages include and verify FINGERPRINT attributes

+This ensures that only authorized peers can establish connections, preventing unauthorized access and connection hijacking.

 ## Start/Stop Scripts

 pig supports executing custom scripts when tunnel connections are established or disconnected.
-This feature is useful for performing additional setup or cleanup operations, such as configuring routing tables, firewall rules, etc...
+This feature is useful for performing additional setup or cleanup operations, such as configuring routing tables, firewall rules, or other network configurations.

 ### Configuration